renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/automations_and_usage.md

 Note that to use the 'handle_push_trigger' feature, you need to give the gitlab webhook also the "Push events" scope.

 ### BitBucket App
-Similar to GitHub app, when running PR-Insight from BitBucket App, the default [configuration file](https://github.com/KhulnaSoft/pr-insight/blob/main/pr_insight/settings/configuration.toml) from a pre-built docker will be initially loaded.
+Similar to GitHub app, when running Khulnasoft Merge from BitBucket App, the default [configuration file](https://github.com/Khulnasoft/pr-insight/blob/main/pr_insight/settings/configuration.toml) from a pre-built docker will be initially loaded.

 By uploading a local `.pr_insight.toml` file to the root of the repo's main branch, you can edit and customize any configuration parameter.
 Note that you need to upload `.pr_insight.toml` prior to creating a PR, in order for the configuration to take effect.